sikkurti475/stellar-pay-node/README.md

     2. npm run build
     3. npm run start

-    You should be able to see the api start and give out endpoints to test.
+    You should be able to see the api start and give out endpoints to test in postman

 # sample curls for postman teting